-The outsole of these trail running shoes is also excellent, and it’s really good for hiking. t is actually a FriXion AT sole, plenty of deep lugs that aggressively bite into trail.
-Which means that you will be virtually unstoppable on moderate and technical trails!
+The outsole of these trail running shoes is also excellent, and it’s really good for hiking. t is actually a FriXion AT sole, with plenty of deep lugs that aggressively bite into the trail.
+This means that you will be virtually unstoppable on moderate and technical trials!

 The Wildcat shoes don’t disappoint in terms of stability and support either.
-They have TPU heel stabilizers that provide you with plenty of support on those long days on the trails, and which ensure that your feet won’t get tired quickly.
+They have TPU heel stabilizers that provide you with plenty of support on those long days on the trails and ensure that your feet won’t get tired quickly.

 In addition to that, the outsole is made from Butylic compound rubber, which performs equally well on both dry and wet terrain.
 If you enjoy climbing even when it’s raining outside, these are the perfect trail runners for you!